 Splitting is something that people who have BPD, and function in neurodiverse ways, do as an unconscious survival instinct.
 In relation to other people, it looks like idealising a person, then devaluing them.

 This is summarised poorly in articles about BPD by the phrase: “I hate you – please don’t leave me.”

 Splitting makes love complicated: the object of your affection can be the best person in the world one day, then your enemy the next: a stranger at best, a malicious antagonist at worst.
 But, if they are your favourite person, the connection remains constant.
-Some survivors learned to do this when our caregivers or loved ones—who we trusted the most—broke that trust in an irredeemable way.
+Some survivors learned to do this when loved ones broke that trust in an irredeemable way.
 We split the person in two, so that we can keep the best half of that person, and the memories of them, untainted by abuse.
 Our minds tell us that it was not the one we loved who betrayed our trust, it was that other person, that bad person we don’t know.
 These feelings don’t go away, but we try and forget them.
 We hold the pain inside us to preserve the idea of a love we wish we had – the kind of love that we deserved.
 This painful, ambivalent ‘love’ informs that which comes after it.